 Handpoke tattoos are as beautiful and permanent as machine tattoos, the difference is in the technique used to push ink into the skin

-I was 25 years old when a dear friend who happens to be a skilled artist told me he wanted to do stick-and-poke tattoos as a hobby.
+I was 25 years old when a dear friend who happens to be a skilled artist told me he wanted to do stick-and-poke tattoos as a recreational activity.
 I already had a few tattoos so he probably thought I would be a great guinea pig for him.
 I love hand poke tattoos and he bought a Stick and Poke Tattoo Kit to poke safely so I immediately considered it.
-Today, he's given numerous small hand-poked tattoos to many friends.
+Today, he’s given numerous small hand-poked tattoos to many friends.

 Although the hand poke tattoo process has been plagued with its fair share of safety concerns, there are more and more hand poke kits and specialized professional artists cropping up, which means tattooers are dedicating their artistry to the unconventional form.

 To know the difference between one another, here’s a simple guide to the world of hand-poke and machine tattoos.

 The difference between stick and pokes and machine tattoos is how the pigment is inserted into the skin.

 Hand poke tattoos are powered by hand, using a professional tattoo needle dipped in ink, attached to a disposable grip wrap to ensure the needle lies comfortably in the hand, and pushed into the skin.
 The taper of the needle goes just as deep and the results are just as permanent.
 It’s a very slow process, where hours are needed to get a small tattoo.